Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

 <img src="{{ 'parameter-panel.png' | relative_url }}" style="width: 85%;" />
 </p>

-- Use the parameters panel to tune the following parameters (Figure 2):
+- Use the control panel to adjust search behavior through the following parameters (Figure 2):
   - **nprobe**: Higher values increase accuracy but marginally add latency.
 Therefore a large value is generally recommended.
   - **k (max: 1000)**: number of top passages to display.
   - **Min words**: filter out passages shorter than this before display to encourage more context-rich results.